ray-project/ray/doc/source/data/dataset-ml-preprocessing.rst

     # -> Shuffle Reduce: 100%|████████████████████████████████████| 10/10 [00:00<00:00, 42.70it/s]
     # -> DatasetPipeline(num_windows=10, num_stages=1)

-    # Shuffle repeatedly, where each of the num_epochs datasets is shuffled into
+    # Shuffle repeatedly, where the original dataset is shuffled into a different
-    # a different order.
+    # order at the beginning of each epoch.
     ds.repeat(num_epochs).random_shuffle_each_window()
     # -> DatasetPipeline(num_windows=10, num_stages=2)